Below is a simple description of Energy Local. At the bottom there is a lot more detail that can be downloaded.

 Savings from the New Community Energy Model

-We aim to achieve up to 15% savings compared to your normal tariff.
+We aim to achieve up to 10-30% savings compared to your normal tariff.
 However your actual electricity bill depends on eg the weather and the amount of electricity you use.
+More of what you do pay will go to local renewable generators and the local economy.

 More about the Energy Local Concept